Harbor House Executive Director celebrates final day with parade

-Schnorr has been at the helm of Harbor House for decades and has been instrumental in helping the community beacon grow from an eight bed shelter to a sixty-eight bed life line for survivors of domestic violence.
+Schnorr has been at the helm of Harbor House for decades and has been instrumental in helping the community beacon grow from an eight-bed shelter to a 68-bed lifeline for survivors of domestic violence.

 “It’s been so many people working in harmony together,” says Schnorr, “and I think that we’ve created a beautiful song at Harbor House that will continue.”